MTCC header students

 McDowell Technical Community College receives financial support from local, state and federal sources, allowing educational opportunities at a minimum cost.
 Tuition fees are set by the State Board of Community Colleges and are subject to change without notice.
 Cost of textbooks and supplies are additional expenses which vary according to the program of study.
 The payment of tuition and all required fees must be made at the time of registration unless deferred payment arrangements have been made with the Business Office.

-Students are not officially registered until tuition payment and fees have been received in the Business Office or deferred by Financial Aid or a signed Promissory Note.
+Students are not officially registered until tuition payment and fees have been received in the Business Office or deferred by Financial Aid or a payment plan has been established with NelNet through the student’s Self-Service portal.

 The following information applies to students enrolled in curriculum programs (technical, vocational, college transfer, and general education).